Freeze Warning from SAT 2:00 AM CDT until SAT 10:00 AM CDT

 Osceola County

-…FREEZE WARNING IN EFFECT FROM 2 AM TO 10 AM CDT SATURDAY…
+…FREEZE WARNING REMAINS IN EFFECT FROM 2 AM TO 10 AM CDT

 * WHAT…Sub-freezing temperatures as low as 30 expected.